-Hospital market share is traditionally measured by the breadth of services offered, distance to customers, public perception, and physician capacity.
-But this measurement is becoming increasingly complex to calculate as major shifts happen around how care is delivered.
+Hospital market share is measured by the breadth of services offered, distance to customers, public perception, and physician capacity.
+While this measurement is valid, it's also becoming increasingly complex to calculate as major shifts happen around how care is delivered.

 As discussed in a recent HealthLeaders Magazine article, “To win the market share battle, healthcare organizations must first redefine what it is and then build strategies that take advantage of the shifts in healthcare delivery.”
 Author Phillip Betbeze explains that the new indicators of market share include patient access (measured in part by ambulatory services growth, physician practices, and other service locations), physician claims data (outpatient surgery volume and growth, traditional office visits, and even telemedicine), and the cohesive network of services that make them a must-have for insurers’ narrow networks.

 Strategies for how to measure market share (and plan for growth) must change alongside the shifts in care delivery.
 Executing a SWOT Analysis of your market share allows you to take into account the many new factors impacting care delivery.
 This analysis will also provide an actionable outline of where to focus when mapping out your strategic growth plan.

 As defined by MindTools.com, SWOT stands for Strengths, Weaknesses, Opportunities, and Threats.
 A SWOT Analysis is a technique for assessing these four aspects of your business.